vmware-tanzu/tanzu-toolkit-for-visual-studio/README.md

 - [Remotely debug](https://github.com/vmware-tanzu/tanzu-toolkit-for-visual-studio/wiki/Remote-Debugging-TAS-Apps) apps running on TAS within Visual Studio

 ## Install
 To install this extension, you will need Visual Studio version 2022 or 2019.
-This extension can be downloaded within the IDE by searching "Tanzu" in the "Manage Extensions" window
+This extension can be downloaded within the IDE by searching "Tanzu" in the "Manage Extensions" window.

 ![Extension manager showing Tanzu Toolkit for Visual Studio 2022](https://user-images.githubusercontent.com/22666145/169391289-f8ebe6ef-8209-47ae-86e2-5ef293b19cf2.png)